Oliver Kahn: Bayern Munich

 By Kahn's account, injuries, personal problems and a lack of motivation were responsible for his game going into a rapid decline during the 2002–03 season.
 This culminated with Kahn allowing a seemingly soft shot by Roberto Carlos into the net against Real Madrid in the first knockout-round of the 2003–04 Champions League season, contributing to the elimination of his team from the competition.
 Bayern Munich won the next Bundesliga season with Kahn.

 Prior to a 2006 match against Arminia Bielefeld in Munich, Michael Rensing peppered Kahn with practice shots.
 One shot hit Kahn squarely in the eye, causing enough swelling and discoloration to keep him from playing.
 With Rensing in goal, Bayern Munich won the match 2–0.

 Kahn announced his intention to honour his contract and play through the 2007–08 season.
-As of 2021, he is the joint all time clean sheet leader in the history of the Bundesliga with Manuel Neuer, with 204.
+As of 2023, he has the second-most all-time clean sheets in the history of the Bundesliga with 204, only behind Manuel Neuer.
 On 2 September 2007, aged 38, he played his 535th Bundesliga match, becoming the league's all-time leader among goalkeepers in matches played.
 Kahn made his final European appearance for Bayern in a 4–0 defeat to Zenit Saint Petersburg in the UEFA Cup semi-final on 1 May 2008.
 His last Bundesliga game was the 4–1 victory against Hertha Berlin on 17 May.
 It was his 557th appearance in the German top-flight.

 After a 20-year career, of which he played 14 with Bayern, he had his professional farewell in a testimonial match versus the select Germany XI on 2 September 2008, which ended 1–1.
 His last appearance for Bayern Munich was on 27 May 2008 at the Salt Lake Stadium (Yuba Bharati Krirangan), Kolkata, in a friendly against Mohun Bagan of India during Bayern's Asian tour of 2008.
 Around 120,000 people turned up for the match.
 The match ended 0–3 in favour of Bayern and Michael Rensing substituted him in the 55th minute.